-This structure would mean that those governors who were able to support their local academy would remain as co-opted members of the Trust's Sub Committee, but would not need to meet formally as a local governing body each term.
-As a Trust we are conscious that for some local governing bodies, they would want to remain as a larger group of governors of say 5+ meeting during the term, but the group would be called academy councils, with no requirements for formal minutes, etc.
+This structure means that those governors who were able to support their local academy remain as co opted members of the Trust's Sub Committee, but do not need to meet formally as a local governing body each term.
+As a Trust we continue to be conscious that for some previous local governing bodies, they would want to remain as a larger group of governors of say 5+ meeting during the term, but the group would be called academy councils, with no requirements for formal minutes, etc.

 The Trust felt that this new approach was a collective response to governance from a local and strategic perspective.
+Improved meeting attendance, and the quality of the meetings, demonstrate desired improvements have been achieved.